xuzhongpeng/git_hooks/README.md

 start prepare-commit-msg hook...       /
 1.1s
 start commit-msg hook...               /
-\commit message is 'fix: fix some min-bugs
-'
-this is commitMsg
+\commit message is 'some messages' this is commitMsg

 1.2s